 Booking the Tour

-Day trip to Ulu Temburong National Park
+Day Trip to Ulu Temburong National Park

-I enjoyed this boat trip even more than the other one.
-Being in a small boat like this offered even better views of the rainforest as we weaved through the small river channels.
-We stopped at UluUlu resort’s jetty to register and wrote our information down before finishing the last bit of the boat ride.
+I enjoyed this ride even more than the first.
+Being in such a small boat gave us even better views of the rainforest as we wove through the narrow river channels.
+We made a brief stop at Ulu Ulu Resort’s jetty to register and fill out some paperwork before continuing the last stretch of the journey.

 Ulu Temburong Canopy Walk